 Always set the parking brake fully and make sure the gearshift lever is latched in P (Park).
-Turn off the ignition whenever you leave your vehicle.
+Turn the ignition to the LOCK position and remove the key whenever you leave your vehicle.

 R (Reverse)

 With the gearshift lever in R (Reverse), the vehicle will move backward.
 Always come to a complete stop before shifting into and out of R (Reverse).